-Note: All participants are required to take a Covid RTPCR test within 48 hours before their arrival.
+Note: Unless the situation changes, we ask that all participants take a Covid RTPCR test 48 hours before arrival.
 This is for the safety of all participants, and is irrespective of the legal requirements.
 In case you test positive, we will give you a full refund of your advance payment.
 We will need a copy of the test report either way.

 How to attend : Pay 50% of the workshop fee to secure your spot.
 You can pay the balance on arrival at the retreat.
 Email us your questions at Namrata@himalayanwritingretreat.com .

-Only six rooms will be given out on a first-come first-served basis.
-Scroll down to read details of how the digital detox week works.
+Scroll down to read details of how the digital detox program works.

 Click here for our Cancellation Policy.